alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v1/Slides.md

 - **CPU:** free your CPUs!
 The torture of making them to run recurring computations again and again must be stopped!
 - **RAM:** is where the cost is really paid.
 Besides that, [remember about GC pauses](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/docs/tutorial/Part08.md#large-working-sets-and-gc-pauses) and other downsides of local caching.
 But the upside is so bright + Fusion actually supports external caching via ["swapping" feature](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/docs/tutorial/Part05.md#caching-options).
 - **Learning curve:** is relatively shallow in the beginning, but getting steeper once you start to dig deeper.
 Though Fusion is definitely not as complex as e.g. TPL with its `ExecutionContext`, `ValueTask<T>`, and other tricky parts.
-- **Other risks:** Fusion is 8 months old now.
+- **Other risks:** First lines of Fusion code were written 9 months ago.
 What "other risks" are you talking about?

 ---
 ## What's the cost?